souki20/linebot-ButtonMessage/README.md

 Create LINEbot.
 Contents ButtonMessage.
-In the variable [CHANNEL_ACCESS_TOKEN], copy and paste your CHANNEL_ACCESS_TOKEN from LINE developers.
+In the variable [CHANNEL_ACCESS_TOKEN], change your CHANNEL_ACCESS_TOKEN from LINE developers.
-In the function [reply_message(e)], copy and paste the code you created in the LINE BOT Designer.
+In the function [reply_message(e)], change the code you created in the LINE BOT Designer.